headjoe3/Replica/docs/Replicant.md

 # Replicant

-Abstract class; cannot be instantiated
+Replicant is an Abstract class; it cannot be instantiated

 The Replicant class is the base class from which Replica's main classes inherit.